 6. Supervised gas fitters

-For the purposes of section 13A(2) of the Act, a person who does not hold a certificate of competency, a permit or an authorisation does gasfitting work in a prescribed capacity if —
+For the purposes of section 13A(2) of the Act, a person who does not hold a certificate of competency, a permit or an authorisation to do particular gasfitting work does that work in a prescribed capacity if —

-(a) the work is of a kind approved in a particular case or class of case; and

-(b) the person does the work under the supervision of a supervising gas fitter.
+(a) the person does the work under the supervision of a supervising gas fitter; and

+(b) the supervising gas fitter is authorised to supervise the work under these regulations.

+[Regulation 6 amended in Gazette 26 Nov 2010 p.
+5929.]

 Part 2 — Administration

 7. Particulars in register of gas fitters under section 13A(4)